lirantal/awesome-mcp-best-practices/README.md

 #### ⚠️ Important Exception

 This approach isn't appropriate for all scenarios.
 When handling sensitive data (like user information), security and privacy concerns should take precedence over providing alternative data.

 ---

+## MCP Server Architecture

+### 🔵 2.1 Abstract Server Capabilities

+Follow an inversion-of-control paradigm to allow your MCP Server capabilities to receive a `server` object and use it to apply `tools`, `resources`, `prompts`, and other capabilities.

+#### 💡 Why It Matters

+You may not know ahead of time if you will need to build for an STDIO or HTTP transports, nor you don't know which SDK or cloud infrastructure you will be deploying to (e.g: Vercel vs Cloudflare).
+To allow the underlying MCP Server logic implementation to supplement any of these future concerns, build it in a way that

+// TBD bad pattern

+// TBD good pattern

+// TBD example code

+---